Superior National Forest widens Boundary Waters campfire ban

 The Superior National Forest widened its campfire ban Friday, adding Cook and Lake county land that lies within the national forest to its list.

-The counties were added because of dry conditions and worsening fire danger across northern Minnesota, the Forest Service said in a news release, coordinated with the Minnesota Department of Natural Resources.
+Cook and Lake county land within the forest boundaries was added because of dry conditions and worsening fire danger across northern Minnesota, the Forest Service said in a news release, coordinated with the DNR.

 St. Louis County outside of the BWCAW is not included in the ban, having recently received rain.

-Visitors still can use gas and propane cook stoves in the BWCAW and throughout the national forest, but stoves or grills fueled by charcoal or wood are not allowed.
+Visitors still can use gas and propane cookstoves in the BWCAW and throughout the national forest, but stoves or grills fueled by charcoal or wood are not allowed.

 about the writer